2021 World Para Ice Hockey Championships

-The 11th edition of World Para Ice Hockey Championships (originally named IPC Ice Sledge Hockey World Championships) was held in 2021.
+The 2021 World Para Ice Hockey Championships was the 11th edition of the World Para Ice Hockey Championships (originally named IPC Ice Sledge Hockey World Championships) held in 2021.

 The main event (Tournament A) was hosted by Ostrava, Czech Republic from 19 to 26 June 2021.
 It was the third time Ostrava hosted the Championships, previously hosting in 2019 and 2009.

 Format

 In Tournament A the contestants are divided into two groups based on their ranking.
 The top two teams from Group A advanced directly into semi-finals while the remaining two teams together with the best two teams from Group B advanced to quarter-finals.